-The Board of Directors has 10 members, seven of whom are elected by shareholders and three by employees.
-Currently, all seven board members elected by shareholders, including the Chairman, are independent.
+The Board of Directors has nine members, seven of whom are elected by shareholders and two by employees.
+One employee-elected board member stepped down in 2017 and was not replaced by an alternate.
+Currently, six of the seven board members elected by shareholders, including the Chairman, are independent.
+One board member elected by shareholders is not independent due to more than 12 years' membership of the Board of Directors.
 All shareholder-elected members of the Board of Directors stand for election each year.
-The employee-elected members stand for election every fourth year in accordance with current legislation, with the current term ending in 2017.
+The employee-elected members stand for election every four years in accordance with current legislation, with the current term ending in November 2017.